Augmenting Multi-Agent Communication with State Delta Trajectory: Experimental Details

 Prompt~\ref{prompt:ia_ma} is used for multi-agent systems, including private passages embedded in the system prompt, the first-round response, and the second-round input that incorporates other agent's responses.

+We adopt two agents mainly to balance computational efficiency and model performance, since involving more agents substantially increases context length and may harm generation quality.
+Similarly, we choose 6 passages because in comparable RAG setups a single model typically accesses three documents; in our two-agent setting, this corresponds to three private documents per agent, totaling six.

-\paragraph{Single agent baseline.} Since each agent has different private information, we implement a single agent answering baseline in which each agent independently performs retrieval-augmented generation based solely on its own private passages.
+\paragraph{Single agent baseline.} Since each agent has different private information, we implement a single-agent answering baseline in which each agent independently performs retrieval-augmented generation based solely on its own private passages.
 We report the higher of the two agents' total scores as the baseline performance.
-Prompt~\ref{prompt:ia_single} is used in the single agent baseline.
+Prompt~\ref{prompt:ia_single} is used in the single-agent baseline.

+We intentionally did not evaluate a single agent with access to the union of all retrieved passages from both agents.
+Our focus is on assessing whether the proposed multi-agent communication protocol can effectively transmit agent-specific private information to improve performance.
+This single-agent design aligns with that goal: the observed performance gap, where independent agents with only private information underperform compared to communicating agents, demonstrates that the agents have complementary knowledge and that successful information transmission is crucial for task completion.

-\paragraph{Generation settings.} To ensure reproducibility, we use greedy decoding for Single, Natural Language (NL), and SDE methods, and set the temperature to 0 for CIPHER for fair comparison.
-Each generation is limited to at most 256 tokens.
+\paragraph{Generation settings.} Each generation is limited to at most 256 tokens.
+To ensure reproducibility, we use greedy decoding for Single, Natural Language (NL), and SDE methods, and set the temperature to 0 for CIPHER for fair comparison.
+We note that, for CIPHER, setting temperature to 0 does not make the output equivalent to a one-hot selection.
+Following the official implementation\footnote{\url{https://github.com/chaudatascience/cipher\_multiagent\_debate/blob/main/models/agent.py\#L768C1-L772C1}}, when temperature is 0, the softmax is computed directly on the raw logits, which is effectively the same as setting the temperature to 1.
+Thus, the generated CIPHER embedding still captures the full probability distribution over the vocabulary.